-- a.
-Each team shall consist of three (3) speakers.
-Every speaker of a team will take on the presentation of Defense Counsel, Prosecution Counsel or Victims' Counsel.
-It is within the discretion of each team to decide which speaker will present the rebuttal.

-Researchers are not permitted to do the initial presentation or rebuttal. - b.
-Only two members of each team, speakers and/or researchers, are allowed to be present before the Bench. - Each speaker will speak according to the time allocated under Articles 29 and 30. - Verbatim reading of the Memorials during the Hearings is strictly prohibited and will be penalized.
+- Each team shall consist of three (3) speakers.
+Every speaker of a team will take on the presentation of Defense Counsel, Prosecution Counsel or Government Counsel.
+Researchers are not allowed to present at any stage of the competition. - b.
+Only two members of each team, speakers and/or researchers, are allowed to be present before the Bench. - c.
+Each speaker will speak according to the time allocated under Articles 29 and 30. - d.
+Verbatim reading of the Memorials during the Hearings is strictly prohibited and will be penalized.